 - Basil: if you want a fresh basil flavor, wrap a basil leaf around the olive too!

-- Swap the olive for a grape or cherry tomato, if you like
+- Swap the olive for a cherry tomato or a small piece of gherkin pickle, if you like.